SEED ORDERS OVER $100 SHIP FREE!

 3 Pack

 White flowers abundantly spread along the length of the vine, typically in panicles, or small clusters.
 There is much variation in the flowers; a single plant can either produce all staminate flowers (male), all pistillate flowers (female), or all perfect flowers (both male and female reproductive parts).
 Regardless of gender, the flowers are less than 1" across with four sepals that are white or cream colored.
 These flowers bloom mid-late summer and last about a month.
-These flowers are visiteed by Halictid bees, wasps, and various flies.
-Virgin's Bower is toxic to mammals, however, the foliage is often used as nesting habitat for many songbirds.
+These flowers are visited by Halictid bees, wasps, and various native flies.
+Virgin's Bower is toxic to mammals, although the foliage is often used as nesting habitat for many songbirds.

 Live Plant Shipping Table